Why rules and tips alone don’t work

 Think about spring cleaning.
 How often have you thoroughly purged and cleaned your house, only for the clutter to return by the next year?
 Clutter is something that affects a person’s space and life — the real lasting change only happens when you commit to making lifestyle and habit changes.

 Tips are quick fixes, like a fad diet or a New Year’s resolution, as soon as you stop them the problem comes back, or they are short lived.
 We find our clients are most successful when they go through a personalized process that allows them to gain insight and make meaningful changes to shift their thinking and habits.

-Stay tuned for next month when we discuss how to better identify your goals and start the organizing process!
+Stay tuned for next month when I discuss how to better identify your goals and start the organizing process!